CinqueaS/API_Accessor_project/README.md

 # API_Accessor_project

 ## Description
-Accessing the AniList API to search for anime based on various different parameters
+Accessing the Jikan API to search for anime based on their names and aliases

 ## Steps to get started
 - Create HTML file to display content